nelson-lang/nelson-gitbook/markdown/en/text_editor/smartindent.md

 ## Description

-<b>smartindent</b>indents code to make reading statements such as while loops easier.
+        smartindent indents code to make reading statements such as while loops easier.

 ## See also